Eirik Soltvedt

-Hailing from Randaberg, he played youth football for Viking and represented Norway as a youth international.
-He started his senior career in Bryne, but was not a squad member in 2000 and went to Randaberg; in mid-2000 he moved to Oslo and played successively for Skeid and Ullern.
-In 2002 he joined Ull/Kisa, and after 25 goals in the 2003 2. divisjon he was picked up by Lillestrøm.
+In mid-2000 he moved to Oslo and played successively for Skeid and Ullern.
+In 2002 he joined Ull/Kisa, and after he scored 25 goals in the 2003 2. divisjon he was picked up by neighbouring Eliteserien club Lillestrøm.
 Never a success, in mid-2005 he moved on to Notodden.
+Here, he scored on his debut.

 In mid-2007 he returned to Ull/Kisa, and from 2013 he finished his career in lowly Eidsvold and Hauerseter.